Skip to content

 VECTO-PREPARATION-AWS-CF-COMPLETED

-1. Note the TerraformStateBucketName value from the outputs - you'll need this later
+1. Note the TerraformStateBucketName value from the outputs - you'll need this later.

-2. Navigate to AWS Secrets Manager and locate the secret named vecto_setup_tf_provisioner_access_keys
+2. Navigate to AWS Secrets Manager and locate the secret named vecto_setup_tf_provisioner_access_keys.

-3. Retrieve the secret value to obtain the AccessKeyId and SecretAccessKey for the created IAM user
+3. Retrieve the secret value to obtain the AccessKeyId and SecretAccessKey for the created IAM user.

 Setup Preparation - Azure DevOps Side